filecoin-project/specs/src/algorithms/crypto/signatures.md

 ## Messages

-To generate a signature for the {{<sref message>}} type, first serialize it, then hash the serialized bytes with SHA256.
-Then, take the 32 byte digest output the hash and compute the signature over it.
+To generate a signature for the {{<sref message>}} type, compute the signature over the message's CID (taken as a byte array).

 **Note**: for each specific use of a signature scheme, it is recommended to use a domain separation tag to treat the hash function as an independent random oracle.
 These tags are indicated in the relevant places throughout the specs.
 Read more about this in {{<sref randomness>}}.

 ## Signature Types